Greyson Adams, Research Scientist

 Sierra is responsible for purchasing, bookkeeping, data entry, and other administrative duties.
 Sierra joined the Schatz Center staff in 2020.

-Kim Thorpe, Senior Energy Analyst
+Kim Thorpe, Senior Research Analyst

 Dr. Sintana Vergara, Faculty Research Associate